4lefts/decoySchool/src/pages/curriculum.md

 ## <a name="down"></a>Year Group Curricula

-Please use this links below for an overview of the curriculum being followed by each year group, for the spring term 2019.
+Please use the links below for an overview of the curriculum being followed by each year group.
 If you would like a flavour of some of the rich learning experiences at Decoy School, please have a look at our Twitter feed.

 <div class="cf infoButtons">
 	[Reception Curriculum](/docs/Reception-Curriculum-Overview-Autumn-2019.pdf)